Kojimena/PV_L1/README.md

-# Escape room with Unity
+# Escape Room in Unity

-This escape room implements 6 puzzles:
-1. Pick up a key
-2. Interaction with button to turn off the lasers.
-3. Avoid lasers.
+### Puzzle flow

+1. **Pick Up the Key**
+   Find and collect a hidden key required to unlock the final door.

+   **Move the Boxes**
-4. Move the boxes to grab the key.
+   Push the boxes to create a path or access elevated areas.

-5. Open the door when having the key.
+3. **Place a Box on a Pressure Button**
-6. Pressing a button with a box to deactivate a door.
+   Use a box to activate a floor button that deactivates a wall or barrier.

+4. **Avoid Deadly Lasers**
-When the player touch a laser the level is restarted.
+   Navigate through a laser-space.
+Touching a laser restarts the level.

+5. **Deactivate the Lasers**
+   Find and press a control button to disable the lasers and clear a safe path.

+6. **Use the Key to Unlock the Door**
+   Once the key is collected and the obstacles cleared, unlock the final door to escape.

+## Win Condition
-The player ends the game when he opens the door with the key.
+The game ends when the player uses the key to open the final door.

+## Fail Condition
+If the player touches any laser, the entire level resets automatically.